node-opcua/node-opcua/packages/node-opcua-file-transfer/readme.md

 #### ClientFile#read(): Promise<Buffer> :reading data to the file

-Data can be writing to the file at the current cursor position.
+Data can be written to the file at the current cursor position.
 Data must be passed in a buffer.
-* read will throw an exception if file is not opened
+* read will throw an exception if the file is not opened

 ```javascript